mirzaakhena/gogen/tutorial/1_usecase.md

 ### interactor.go

-Interactor have a `struct` and the `struct method` that implement the Inport interface.
+Interactor is a struct that implement the Inport interface.
 In the struct we have one (and only one) outport field with type interface

 ```go